germal/OpenCVB/README.md

 **Why VB.Net?**

 VB.Net is not a language associated with computer vision algorithms.
-But the proliferation of examples in OpenCVB suggest this may be an oversight.
+But the proliferation of examples in OpenCVB suggests this may be an oversight.
 Even the seasoned developer should recognize what is obvious to the beginner: VB.Net has the ability to provide clarity.
 VB.Net is a full-featured language just like C\# with lambda functions and multi-threading.
 VB.Net includes user interface tools